OpenTechSchool/python-flask/core/form-submission.md

 * A HTML form on the web page.
 This will have a text input field and a submit button.
 * A _route_ in our Flask app to accept the data posted by the form.

-At the moment we will just print out the email addresses that we receive.
+At the moment we will just print out the email addresses that we receive directly to the console.

 # HTML Form